HeisenBugDev/QuantumCraft/gforge-instruction.md

 # Gradle forge instructons

+**First thing: Try to skip the downloading of forge.
+YOU WILL MOST LIKELY NOT NEED IT!**

 Gradle forge is very complicated to setup but easier to work with that ant scripts and the pahimar setup.
 Let's begin on what you need to do!

 First, go here: http://files.minecraftforge.net/ and download #964.
 Next, clone the repo somewhere (you're going to want to start fresh).
 Then extract the contents of that to the QC dir.